Engl-lab/Cellular-Raman/README.md

 This file contains raw data from Raman microspectroscopy of single E. coli K-12 BW25113 cells collected via the WiRE 5.2 interface on an inVia™ confocal Raman microscope (Renishaw) using 1200l/mm (780/633) grating.
 This will generate an output with 1015 data points of Raman intensities per spectrum in the 4th column of a .txt file.

 **xx.mat**
-This is the wavenumber range (= 1015 wavenumbers as x-values) used for Raman microspectroscopy.
+This is the wavenumber range (here: 1015 wavenumbers as x-values) used for Raman microspectroscopy.

 **How to perform Raman data processing and analysis:**